Skip to main content

 “That’s exactly the problem,” Nasrudin replied grimly.
 “I’m sensing a threat, but it’s composed entirely of things that don’t exist.”

-Chapter 2: Enter the Bizarro World Heroes
+Chapter 2: Enter the Reverso World Heroes

 Before anyone could process this paradox, a cubic spaceship that looked like it was built from rejected Rubik’s Cube pieces materialized near the Roundabout.
-The ship flew backwards while moving forward, and somehow arrived before it had left.
+The ship flew backward while moving forward, and somehow arrived before it had left.

 “Incoming transmission,” Ponder-ASI announced.
 “Though the signal appears to be going in reverse while also being upside-down.”